carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 You can also use PPanGGOLiN to identify **Conserved Modules**, groups of accessory genes that are usually together and may be functional modules.
 And you can find the modules present in RGPs and Spots of Insertion.

+To see how your pangenome grows ass more genomes are added and know if it is open or closed you can do **Rarefaction** analysis.

 If you are interested in the phylogeny of your genomes, you can retrieve the **Multiple Sequence Alignment** of each gene family and a concatenation of all single-copy exact core genes.